-Petrosibir AB (parent company), and its subsidiaries (collectively, the Group) are active in the area of oil & gas exploration and operations are conducted in Russia.
+Petrosibir AB (parent company), and its subsidiaries (collectively, the Group) are active in the area of oil & gas production and exploration with operations in Russia.

 The parent company is a public limited liability company.
 Its registered office is in Stockholm, Sweden.
 The address of the head office is P.O.
 Box 5216, 102 45 Stockholm.
 The Company's share is traded OTC at beQuoted under the ticker PSIB-B.